dartmouth-cs52/dartmouth-cs52.github.io/lectures/01_interwebs/index_slides.md

 <p>📩 GET:  retrieves a particular resource</p>
 <p>📩 POST:  sends a dictionary of key, value pairs</p>
 <p>📩 DELETE:  requests server delete specified resource</p>
+<p>📩 PUT:  requests server update the specified resource</p>
 </div>

 ???
 * GET:  retrieves a particular resource.
 This is the default method when you first go to a webpage in your browser.
 * POST:  sends a dictionary of key,value pairs as data to the server.
 Typically used for submitting forms.
 * DELETE:  requests that the server delete the specified resource.
+* PUT:  requests that the server update the specified resource.